Overview

 value or advisability of investing in or selling securities, analyses and reports concerning such

-the broker-dealer’s ability to execute and account for client-directed arrangements and soft dollar
+as the broker-dealer’s ability to execute and account for client-directed arrangements and soft

-arrangements, participate in underwriting syndicates, and obtain initial public offering shares.
+dollar arrangements, participate in underwriting syndicates, and obtain initial public offering

-SIG’s clients may utilize qualified custodians other than SIG’s custodian(s) for certain accounts and assets,
+SIG’s clients utilize qualified custodians other than SIG’s recommended custodian(s) for certain accounts

 Client Directed Brokerage

-SIG to manage on a discretionary basis, SIG has full discretion with respect to securities transactions placed
+engage SIG to manage on a discretionary basis, SIG has full discretion with respect to securities

-or all of his/her brokerage transactions to a specific broker-dealer.
-In directing brokerage transactions, a
+some or all of his/her brokerage transactions to a specific broker-dealer.
+In directing brokerage

-client should consider whether the commission expenses, execution, clearance, settlement capabilities, and
+transactions, a client should consider whether the commission expenses, execution, clearance, settlement

 SIG’s ability to negotiate commission rates and other terms on behalf of such clients could be